Board of Directors

 Aiya Cancio – Youth Board Member

 A sophomore at Catalina Foothills High School, Aiya Cancio happily joined the 9 Queens board in 2013.
 Since her start in chess at age 9, Aiya has been either a participant or volunteer in numerous 9 Queens events.
 In fact, at 9 Queens’ very first Chess Fest in 2008, Aiya won the “Top Girl Finisher” prize, earning her the “Chess-on-the-Fly” grand prize, a weekend chess/fly-fishing retreat in New Mexico with her family and founding member, then executive director, Jean Hoffman.
 In the 2012-2013 school year, Aiya served as an assistant instructor with a year-long 9 Queens sponsored “Chess-in-the-schools” program at a Title IX K-2 Southern Arizona school.
 She also is a USCF nationally recognized club tournament director and currently works with the Southern Arizona’s Chess Association’s Scholastic League.
 Aiya has since gone on to improve her chess ability immensely, earning the coveted role of Arizona State Representative in the annual Susan Polgar Girls’ Invitational (SPGI) for the past five years.
 In 2013, Aiya also earned the privilege to play in the National Girls’ Invitational Tournament in Madison, Wisconsin at the United States Chess Federation’s (USCF) US Open, also representing Arizona as the highest HS female finisher in the 2013 State Championships.
+Aiya is a member of the Catalina Foothills Chess Team our 2016 Arizona K-12 State Champions.

 Kendra Cass, Executive Director, native of the San Francisco Bay area, has been an educator for the past 15 years ranging from K-12 teaching, arts education, social justice and media literacy.
 She earned her BA in Creative Writing from San Francisco State University and a Master’s in Teaching from New College of California with a focus in Family Literacy and International Teaching Collaboration in El Salvador.
 Kendra began bringing her own children to 9 Queens Family Nights and soon after became a volunteer and board member.
 She is a strong supporter of 9 Queens mission of empowerment of our girls through chess and a believer in the benefits chess offers in the arenas of math and science.
 Kendra is honored to serve as a member of 9 Queens and remains committed to the vision of accessible education for all!